10 Must-Visit Munnar Tourist Places For Every Traveller

 Munnar

-Munnar is a breathtaking hill station located in Kerala's Western Ghats.
-It is popular for its emerald tea gardens, misty mountains and cascading waterfalls.
-The place offers serene lakeside retreats, wildlife encounters, tea tasting and trekking opportunities, thus making it an ideal escape into nature's fold.
+Munnar is a hill station located in Kerala's Western Ghats.
+It is popular for its emerald tea gardens, mountains and waterfalls.
+The place offers serene lakeside retreats, wildlife, tea tasting, and trekking, among other things.

 Tea Gardens

-Munnar is famous for its vast tea gardens.
-Visitors can take a stroll through these lush plantations, witness the tea-picking process and enjoy the misty views of the hills around.
-Some famous tea plantations and attractions in the area include the Tata Tea Museum, the Kolukkumalai Tea Estate and the Lockhart Tea Museum.
+Visitors can take a stroll through these lush plantations that include the Tata Tea Museum, the Kolukkumalai Tea Estate and the Lockhart Tea Museum, witnessing the tea-picking process and misty-laden hills.

 Young women harvest their produce from the tea plantations in the morning | Shutterstock